 Most sources I read recommend sticking with organic, grassfed liver for a variety of reasons.
 Although it may be a myth that hormones/antibiotics/chemicals/toxins build up in the liver of animals – many say they only build up in the fat – it still seems safest to find a well-sourced farm for your liver purchases.

-Here’s one source on liver and another that recommends organic calves’ livers only, because their short lifespan would make them less likely to have buildup of toxins.
+Here’s one source on liver (link no longer available) and another that recommends organic calves’ livers only, because their short lifespan would make them less likely to have buildup of toxins.

 Here’s 10 Questions to Ask Your Farmer to help you find a good source of meat in your local area.
 If you’re in a dead zone for local foods, there’s always ordering online, either actual liver from U.S. Wellness Meats or the Paleovalley capsules or desiccated liver powder from Perfect Supplements.
 Use the code KS10 for 10% off at

 A Note on Raw